-Meteorologist Sam Kantrow joined Storm Team 8 in February, 2011, first as weather producer and web meteorologist for WTNH, and is now the on-air meteorologist for the weekend editions of Good Morning Connecticut.
+Meteorologist Sam Kantrow joined Storm Team 8 in February, 2011, first as weather producer and web meteorologist for WTNH, and is now the on-air meteorologist for the 6, 10, and 11pm newscast on Saturday and Sunday.

 Born and raised in Hamden, Sam is a graduate of Western Connecticut State University and has a B.S. in Operational Meteorology and Weathercasting.
 Before coming to News 8, Sam interned at WVIT in Connecticut.